floragunncom/search-guard-docs/_content/_docs_signals/security_execution_context.md

 The security context is not bound to a Search Guard user or a Search Guard role.
 This makes sure that even if the user who created watches is deleted, the created watches will continue to work.

-The permissions that are stored in the security context of the watch include access permissions to indices, and also all advanced settings like [Document- and Fiel-level security](document-level-security) or [Field anonymization](field-anonymization).
+The permissions that are stored in the security context of the watch include access permissions to indices, and also all advanced settings like [Document- and Field-level security](document-level-security) or [Field anonymization](field-anonymization).

 If a user edits a watch has had been created before by a different user, the security context will be replaced with the permissions of the current user.